Please join Lisa's private mailing list for the latest news

 I love writing and am very involved with animal welfare - especially that of dogs.
 Nowadays I combine both these passions as much as possible, through working with dogs, writing books about dog behavior and teaching canine psychology.
 To date I've had 16 books and over 500 articles published on a wide variety of subjects - you can find out about the books by scrolling through the menu.

-In my work as a canine psychologist I work with private clients, rescue centres and veterinary surgeons, and have the privilege of meeting a lot of owners and their dogs.
+In my work as a canine behaviour specialist I work with private clients, rescue centres and veterinary surgeons, and have the privilege of meeting a lot of owners and their dogs.
 It's immensely rewarding to witness their relationships transform when the owners start to truly understand their furry friends.
 The dogs quickly realise that the lines of communication are now open and they can relax and cooperate.

 Everything in life hinges on relationships; our relationships with ourselves, our families, friends, people we work with - and the animals who share our lives.
 This is something that's always fascinated me.
 It led to a qualification in counselling many years ago, then a qualification in Emotional Intelligence through Bath College, and further developed when I studied canine psychology and graduated with distinction.